mighty-sparrow/xiao-troubleshooting/README.md

     * Optionally build/run the Angular UI
  3. Change IP and port for `localhost` proxy
     * Only necessary if you're running the Angular UI
+    *
+ 4. Change configuration values in [`xiaos-firmware`](./xiao-firmware/README.md) project
- 4. Install the firmware on your XIAO ESP32 S3
+ 5. Install the firmware on your XIAO ESP32 S3
- 5. Change configuration values in [`xiaos-firmware`](./xiao-firmware/README.md) project
  6. Build and deploy firmware
  6. Open a Serial Monitor and watch the magic unfold.